-Position papers are not required, but are preferred.
-While they will not be required to win an award, chairs frequently use position papers to identify students who have gone above and beyond in preparing for the conference.
+Position papers are required and necessary.
+They will be required to win an award and chairs frequently use position papers to identify students who have gone above and beyond in preparing for the conference.

-To submit position papers, please e-mail them as an attachment to GWCIAPositionPapers@gmail.com.
+To submit position papers, please e-mail them as an attachment to your USG.
 Please try to group position papers by school and indicate what committee each paper is for.

 A position paper is a brief research paper that outlines your assigned position’s stance on the topics of the committee as well as possible solutions that could be crafted.

 - Generally one to two pages (single space) per topic.

 - Includes committee name, position/country name, and school.

 - If in a double delegation committee, you only have to submit one position paper.